 After being ranked first for many months, Florida has now moved to third place among states for non-current mortgages (a measure of delinquencies and foreclosures).
-A major part of this shift is a slowing of newly delinquent homes.
+A major part of this shift is a reduction in the number of delinquent mortgages which reduces the incoming pipeline.
 Florida's "underwater" homes declined from a high of 50% of all residential mortgages to below 20% in the most recent data.